 Thus the normal component of the displacement vector is continuous in absence of any free charge at the surface.

-Thus normal component of the electric vector is discontinuous at the boundary.
+Thus the normal component of the electric vector is discontinuous at the boundary.

 Normal component of the electric field is discontinuous across the boundary, however, the displacement vector is continuous in absence of any surface charge.

-Hope you have liked the article on the Electrostatic Boundary Conditions at the interface of Two Medium.
-Start a discussion below.
+Hope you have liked the article on the Electrostatic Boundary Conditions at the interface of Two Mediums.